durandaltheta/hermesconcurrencyengine/README.md

 Generate `Doxygen` documentation to see more for `hce` coroutine creation.

 ## Starting the Framework
 To initialize the framework user code is responsible for calling `hce::initialize()` and holding onto the resulting `std::unique_ptr`.
-The returned pointer should stay in scope until all other `hce` operations have completed and joined.
-Here are some of the most important high level operations:
+The returned pointer should stay in scope until all other `hce` operations have completed and joined. `hce::initialize()` can accept a `hce::lifecycle::config` object, providing a variety of options to configure the framework before it starts.
+Generate the `doxygen` documentation to see more.

+Here are some of the most important high level operations (all of which rely on `hce::lifecycle` staying in existence):
 ```
 // Schedule a coroutine and return an awaitable which can be awaited to return the coroutine return value
 hce::awt<T> hce::schedule(co);